awestover/enchantedForest/README.md

 - cool names

 - design a cool map

-- fix loading screen and stuff
-- fix the fact that js is async :(

 - fix collision detection:
 -   for npcs (if you get kinda close it flashes)